Languages & Runtimes

-Many factors should influence how 18F engineers make technology selections for their projects.
+Many factors should influence how TTS engineers make technology selections for their projects.
 Here, we discuss recommendations on how to select the language used in your projects.
-This document doesn’t offer hard-and-fast rules, focusing instead on several language aspects1 which should be balanced against each other.
+This document doesn’t offer hard-and-fast rules, focusing instead on several language aspects which should be balanced against each other.
 Also, we explicitly note that language selection is ultimately the decision (and responsibility) of the project team.
 The guidance below is meant to assist your team make this decision.

 Our strongest languages